Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Start with the imports: React, D3, lodash, topojson, the County component.

-{crop-start: 5, crop-end: 12, format: javascript}
+{crop-start: 5, crop-end: 12, format: javascript, line-numbers: false}
 ![Import CountyMap dependencies](code_samples/es6v2/components/CountyMap/CountyMap.js)

 Out of these, we haven't built `County` yet, and you haven't seen `topojson` before.
 It's a way of defining geographical data with JSON.
 We're going to use the `topojson` library to translate our geographical datasets into GeoJSON, which is another way of defining geo data with JSON.